pratannaimjoi/UnSHc/README.md

 # UnSHc-MIPS

-Thanks to @fffonion, a dedicated version of UnSHc has been released targeting SHc encrypted file on MIPS arcitecture.
+Thanks to @fffonion, a dedicated version of UnSHc has been released targeting SHc encrypted file on MIPS architecture.
 This **UnSHc-MIPS** version is available here : https://github.com/fffonion/UnSHc-MIPS

+Thank you again for your work and contribution !

+# UnSHc-ARM

+Thanks to @cliffalbert, a dedicated version of UnSHc has been released targeting SHc encrypted file on ARM architecture.
+This **UnSHc-ARM** version is available here : https://github.com/cliffalbert/UnSHc-arm

 Thank you again for your work and contribution !